mccartheney/personal_portfolio/README.md

 # Personal Portfolio

-**Note: This project is currently a work in progress and is not yet complete.**

 This personal portfolio project is being built using **ReactJS** and **SASS**.
 The portfolio will showcase my work, skills, and contact information, serving as a digital resume for potential employers or clients.

 ## Table of Contents